-Political Advertising

-As noted in our baseline report, our policies are based on years of experience and expertise in safety combined with external input from experts around the world.
+Political Advertising As noted in our baseline report, our policies are based on years of experience and expertise in safety combined with external input from experts around the world.
 We are continuously working to protect the integrity of our platforms and adjusting our policies, tools, and processes.

-Al Generated or altered SIEP ads disclosure (Commitment 3)

-Meta announced in November 2023 an Al Disclosure policy to help people understand when a social issue, election, or political advertisement on Facebook or Instagram has been digitally created or altered, including through the use of Al. This policy went into effect in early 2024 and is required globally.
+AI Generated or altered SIEP ads disclosure (Commitment 3) Meta announced in November 2023 an AI Disclosure policy to help people understand when a social issue, election, or political advertisement on Facebook or Instagram has been digitally created or altered, including through the use of AI.
+This policy went into effect in early 2024 and is required globally.

-Advertisers now have to disclose whenever a social issue, electoral, or political ad contains a photorealistic image or video, or realistic sounding audio, that was digitally created or altered to:

-- Depict a real person as saying or doing something they did not say or do; or - Depict a realistic-looking person that does not exist or a realistic-looking event that did not happen, or alter footage of a real event that happened; or - Depict a realistic event that allegedly occurred, but that is not a true image, video or audio recording of the event.
+Advertisers now have to disclose whenever a social issue, electoral, or political ad contains a photorealistic image or video, or realistic sounding audio, that was digitally created or altered to: Depict a real person as saying or doing something they did not say or do; or Depict a realistic-looking person that does not exist or a realistic-looking event that did not happen, or alter footage of a real event that happened; or Depict a realistic event that allegedly occurred, but that is not a true image, video or audio recording of the event.
 Meta will add information on the ad when an advertiser discloses in the advertising flow that the content is digitally created or altered.
 This information will also appear in the Ad Library.
 If it is determined that an advertiser did not disclose as required, Meta will reject the ad.
 Repeated failure to disclose may result in penalties against the advertiser.

-The AI Disclosure policy helps inform people about digitally altered or created Ads.
-This way, people will be more aware about the authenticity of messaging, which will help combat Disinformation.

-Integrity of Services

-As noted in our baseline report, our policies are based on years of experience and expertise in safety combined with external input from experts around the world.
-We are continuously working to protect the integrity of our platforms and adjusting our policies, tools and processes.
+Integrity of Services As noted in our baseline rep continuously working to pro ort, our policies are based on years of experience and expertise in safety combined with external input from experts around the world.
+We are tect the integrity of our platforms and adjusting our policies, tools and processes.
 Removing a Coordinated Inauthentic Behaviour Network (Commitment 14, Commitment 16) In O3.
-2024, we removed 15 Facebook accounts, 15 Pages, and 6 accounts on Instagram for violating our policy against coordinated inauthentic behavior.
+2024 , we removed 15 Facebook accounts, 15 Pages, and 6 accounts on Instagram for violating our policy against coordin behavior.
 This network originated in Lebanon and targeted primarily Israel.
-This network posted original content in Hebrew about news and geopolitical events in Israel with generic hashtags like #Israel, #Jerusalem, #Netanyahu, among others.
-It included posts about Israel's dependence on US support, claims that Israeli people are leaving the country, claims of food shortages in Israel, and criticism of the Israeli government and its military strikes in the Middle East.
+This network posted original content in Hebrew ab geopolitical events in Israel with generic hashtags like #Israel, #Jerusalem, #Netanyahu, among others.
+It included posts about on US support, claims that Israeli people are leaving the country, claims of food shortages in Israel, and criticism of the Israeli military strikes in the Middle East.
 We removed this network before it was able to build authentic audiences on our apps.

-Empowering Users

-As noted in our baseline report, our policies are based on years of experience and expertise in safety combined with external input from experts around the world.
-We are continuously working to protect the integrity of our platforms and adjusting our policies, tools, and processes.

-Warning Screens on sensitive content, Sensitive Content Control

-The 07/10/2023 attack by Hamas was designated as a Terrorist Attack under Meta's Dangerous Organisation and Individuals policy.
+Empowering Users As noted in our baseline rep continuously working to pro ort, our policies are based on years of experience and expertise in safety combined with external input from experts around the world.
+We are tect the integrity of our platforms and adjusting our policies, tools, and processes.
+Warning Screens on sensitive content, Sensitive Content Control The 07/10/2023 attack by Hamas was designated as a Terrorist Attack under Meta's Dangerous Organisation and Individuals policy.
 Consistent with that designation, we removed all content showing identifiable victims at the moment of the attack.
 Following that, people began sharing this type of footage in order to raise awareness and condemn the attacks.
 Meta's goal is to allow people to express themselves while still removing harmful content.
 In turn, we began allowing people to post this type of footage within that context only, with the addition of a warning screen to inform users that it may be disturbing.
 If the user's intent in sharing the content is unclear, we err on the side of safety and remove it.